Cinque Terre: Transport and tourism

 A scheduled passenger ferry runs between Levanto and La Spezia, stopping at all of the main villages except Corniglia, which does not have a landing point, as it is not located on the coast.
 Boats also connect to Genoa's Old Harbour, Lerici, and Porto Venere.

 Paths

-Many walking trails run throughout the park and are named according to the SVA numbering system, however, it is common to hear trails referred to by their previous numbers, causing confusion to visitors.
+There are many walking trails in the park.
+They are named according to the SVA numbering system, although it is common to hear trails referred to by their previous numbers, causing confusion to visitors.

-The most popular path is known as the Sentiero Verde Azzurro ("Azure Trail"), used to connect the five villages.
-Due to the unstable environment, landslides frequently cause portions of the trails to be closed.
-The Sentiero Azzurro section from Riomaggiore to Manarola called the Via dell'Amore ("Love Walk") has been closed since fall 2019 and is expected to reopen in 2024.
-It is still possible to walk between these villages, although the trail is both steeper and longer than the closed path along the waterfront.
+The most popular path is known as the Sentiero Verde Azzurro ("Blue Trail"), used to connect the five villages.
+Due to the unstable terrain, landslides frequently cause portions of the trails to be closed.
+The Sentiero Azzurro section from Riomaggiore to Manarola, called the Via dell'Amore ("Love Walk"), was closed between late 2019 and February 2025.